 Alpine is a very bare-bones Linux distribution, which is designed to be really small and run in RAM, but you really have to test if you have everything you need, or install it manually.
 Debian images are more fully-featured and everything you need for PHP might already be there without any customizations with many apt-gets (or similar commands) in dockerfiles.
 The choice is yours.
 Stretch also started to make "slim" images, which have currently 22 MB, but as far as I know, no PHP images use them.

 These are PHP images that have built-in Apache web server.
 Web servers that are usually used in combination with PHP, like Apache or Nginx have their own docker images.
-I recommend using a technology called docker compose, which can define multiple inter-connected docker containers (for example one for PHP, one for nginx etc.), instead of built-in Apache.
+I recommend using a technology called docker compose (or other container orchestration technology like kubernetes), which can define multiple inter-connected docker containers (for example one for PHP, one for nginx etc.), instead of built-in Apache.
+(We will be talking about this in the next article.)

 You can get the latest web server versions and much more flexibility that way and it's a recommended way of doing this.
 But for instances where you need a single docker image for the whole solution (I encountered some hosting solutions that don't support docker compose), or if you want a simpler solution and like Apache web server, these PHP images with Apache tag can be useful for you.
 Also, as of this writing, images with build-in Apache does not support http2.